EdwardRutz/grails-tdd/README.md

 # Using Grails and Test Drive Development

 >A basic demo creating an app via TDD
-- Using TDD create a new customers with proper names and email addresses.
+- Using TDD create new customers (domain class Customer) with properly formatted names and email addresses.

 ## Dependencies